jfriend08/Stock_Analysis_Engine/category_correlation/README.md

 >[Stock2 --> [#TAG_Industry3 --> [Industry3_Prices] ]],
 >[Stock2 --> [#TAG_IndustryM --> [IndustryM_Prices] ]],

-Please see ./ouput/mapper_tmp_1000lines.txt to have idea about data structure So this way, although a bit expensive, we can garuntee each stock can compare to ALL category
+Please see ./ouput/mapper_tmp_1000lines.txt to have idea about data structure.
+So this way, although a bit expensive, we can garuntee each stock can compare to ALL category

+- Mapper output:
+>A	{'Miscellaneous': 195, 'Computer Manufacturing': 227,..., 'Textiles': 221}
+>AAOI	{'Miscellaneous': 179, 'Computer Manufacturing': 198,..., 'Textiles': 203}

+Please see ./ouput/reducer_tmp_1000lines.txt to have idea about data structure.

 ##ToDos